WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

   choose_rock.onclick(None)
 ```

-Now add two more lines for the other two choose turtles.
+Now add two more lines for the other two 'choose' turtles.

 #### Have the computer make a choice